The National Forest: Headline Facts and Figures - May 2013

 - Since 1995, c£167m has been invested in Forest-related and regeneration projects and programmes.

-- 333 jobs have been created/safeguarded through forestry, farm diversification to forest uses and woodland businesses since 1990.
+- 333 jobs have been created/safeguarded through forestry, farm diversification to forest uses and woodland businesses.

-- There have been six woodfuel installations in the Forest area.
+- There are nine woodfuel installations in the Forest area, contributing towards renewable energy.